-Highlight examples/cases where climate change has directly impacted health
+Can you please highlight few examples/cases where climate change has directly impacted health?

 The countries of the region are experiencing more floods and landslides due to intense and frequent precipitation.
 Several cyclones have hit the region in the last 10 years.
-Floods in Myanmar in 2015 and in Sri Lanka and Democratic People's Republic of Korea (DPRK) in 2016 have killed and injured many people, displaced several hundreds of thousands of people and damaged healthcare facilities.
-A study in India showed an increase in heatwave.
-In 2015, over 2,500 people died due to heatwave in south India.
-Droughts have affected parts of India and Sri Lanka in recent years which impact crop production, can increase the risk for under-nutrition as well as water and food-borne diseases.
+Floods in Myanmar in 2015 and in Sri Lanka and DPRK in 2016 have killed and injured many people, displaced several hundreds of thousands of people and damaged health care facilities.

+A study in India showed an increase in heat wave.
+In 2015 over 2500 people died due to heat wave in south India.
+Droughts have affected parts of India and Sri Lanka in recent years which impact crop production, can increasethe risk for undernutrition as well as water and food borne diseases.
 However, we do not have any evidence at the local level on the impact of climate change on under-nutrition.
 This is something we are encouraging countries to assess.